Join a collaborative community of aspiring educators in this affordable and supportive pathway to a California Teaching Credential!

 Santa Clara County Office of Education’s Residency Program, in partnership with Teacher’s College of San Joaquin (who facilitates Resident's credential classes), has a two-part application process.
 Acceptance from both TCSJ and SCCOE are required in order to participate in the Residency Program.

-FOR THE SUMMER (JULY) 2025 COHORT:
+FOR THE SUMMER 2026 COHORT CANDIDATES:

 carefully review all admission requirements below, in the application section, for both SCCOE and TCSJ.